How to Stop Foundation Settling in Pores, A Makeup Artist’s Foolproof Guide

 Learn makeup techniques that will hide your pores

-Here are some makeup techniques not only to prevent your foundation from settling into your pores:
+Here are some techniques to prevent your foundation from settling into your pores:

 1. Dab primer directly on pores – Dab a SMALL amount of silicone-based primer directly on your pores, focusing on the areas around the areas where your pores are the largest.
 Carefully build as you go; only apply a little at a time.
 Silicone primers tend to slide off if you use too much.